São Paulo Revolt of 1924: Fears of revolution

 For this reason, the Commercial Association and other representatives of the elite demanded that the federal government suspend the bombing, and at the same time, warded off the tenentist leadership from the workers' movements, warning about subversion and civil war.
-Under pressure, the leaders were divided.
-The involvement of wealthy civilians was welcome, while that of blue-collar workers was controversial; Isidoro was more conservative in this regard, and Miguel Costa was less so.
+The tenentist leadership was divided: the involvement of wealthy civilians was welcome, while that of blue-collar workers was controversial.
+Isidoro was more conservative in this regard, and Miguel Costa was less so.
 As soldiers, the tenentists were part of an institution of state repression, and workers' involvement distorted what they understood as order.
 A more elitist tendency prevailed, and the movement paid more attention to merchants and political authorities than to workers' representatives.

 In the desired "revolution with order", popular support could only come in favor of its political project in specific, or at least, without interfering in it.
 Therefore, recruiting foreign battalions was not a problem, but when the anarchists offered to form autonomous battalions, without military discipline and interference, they were refused by general Isidoro.
 According to tenente Nelson Tabajara de Oliveira, "this would distort the original motive of the movement"; "therefore, they were not interested in the presence of leftists in the fighting cadres, even if they came to reinforce the revolution".
 (Note: According to the police document "Denunciation of a subversive movement", from April 1924, the anarchist José Oiticica had agreed with the military conspirators to take action in Rio de Janeiro.
 The unrest of the working classes in the federal capital would distract the army garrison, and anarchists armed with hand grenades would assassinate Artur Bernardes in Petrópolis (Cunha 2011).)
 Earlier, in planning the uprising, the Communists had offered to organize guerrilla warfare, and were similarly rebuffed.
 Later in 1924, the communist Octávio Brandão blamed this attitude for the defeat, classifying it as petty-bourgeois, positivist and narrow-minded.